This is a selected list of credits. More details are available here at the Curtis Brown website.

 The Chart – 2017 – (Thames for BBC1) Script for new Saturday night entertainment show pilot from the makers of The X Factor, hosted by Zoe Ball and Roman Kemp – co-writing with Brona C Titley.

-PJ Masks: Series 3 – 2017 – (eOne for Disney) Writing on the hit superhero comedy for Disney.
+PJ Masks: Series 3 – 2017 – (eOne for Disney) Two episodes of the hit superhero comedy for Disney.

 Waffle the Wonder Dog – 2017 – (Darrall Macqueen for Cbeebies) Three episodes of a new family comedy from the makers of the multi-award winning Topsy and Tim.